Code-Institute-Submissions/McHugh1894-Milestone-Project-4/README.md

 throughout the site include alt tags.

 ## Testing:

- - There are dead links on the footer on Social media Icons (Facebook, Instagram and Twitter).
  - There are no errors and warnings in the Developer console
  - Tested using lighthouse and it passes the result
  - The page is fully responsive and has been tested using the Developer console.